KaiiMenai/pands-weekly-tasks/README.md

 txt = f"The sum of these is {converttoeuro(sum)}."
 print(txt)

-## Week 3
+## Week 3 - accounts.py

-Python Program name: TITLE
+Python Program name: accounts.py
 Brief Task Description: The program should:
     - Prompt the user for a 10 character account number.
     - Output the account number with only the last 4 digits shown.
 For security reasons some applications only display the last 4 characters (with the other other characters replaced with Xs).